The Inside-Out Approach®

 THE OUTPUT – A DEEP & COMMON UNDERSTANDING OF THE NEED

-The qualities of the right person for the position are collectively agreed on.
+Because of the Inside-Out Approach™, the qualities of the right person for the position are collectively agreed on.
 The strengths and weaknesses of the executive team, the company’s market position, including its short- and long-term goals are known and understood from the perspective of the role being filled.

 Part 2 - Campaign Preparation